 Fueled by erratic winds, the Washington wildfires rage on unabated, with gusts of wind up to 30 miles per hour driving the flames across ridges and closer to small towns.
 People and their animals have been evacuating as quickly as they can, but many people have become separated from their animal family members during the rush to escape walls of flames.

 According to Q13 News, there are nearly 1,400 people fighting the Washington wildfires now - some from as far away as Mexico.
 There are also 100 National Guard troops are on the front lines - and as many as one thousand more will deploy soon.

-Lost & Found Pets stated yesterday: "Found by the Alta Lake Golf Resort by a kind woman who then drove a long ways to find her help.
+A rescuer stated on Facebook that Alta the kitty was "found by the Alta Lake Golf Resort by a kind woman who then drove a long ways to find her help.
 Moving her to Lake Chelan Vet Hospital with Dr. Shelton at 509 670 4664.
 She's either a calico or black and white that looks calico from the burns."